ullbergm/startpunkt/README.md

   # Default protocol for links if not specified in the resource
   defaultProtocol: "http"

+  # Default language for the web UI
+  defaultLanguage: "en-US"

   # Namespace selector determines which namespaces to look for resources in
   namespaceSelector:
     any: true  # If true, look for resources in all namespaces